tomohisa/dcb-events.github.io/docs/libraries/specification.md

 ## Tag

 A `Tag` can add domain-specific metadata to an event, allowing for custom partitioning.
-Usually, a tag represents a concept of the domain, e.g. the type and id of an entity like `product:p123`
+Usually, a Tag represents a concept of the domain, e.g. the type and id of an entity like `product:p123`

 - It _CAN_ represent a key/value pair such as `product:123` but that is irrelevant to the Event Store

-## AppendCondition
+## Append Condition

 - It _MUST_ contain a [Query](#query)
 - It _MUST_ contain the "safe position" that is _either_ a
-  - [SequencePosition](#sequenceposition) - representing the highest position the client was aware of while building the decision model.
-The Event Store _MUST_ ignore the events before the Safe Position while checking the condition for appending events. *Note:* This number can be _higher_ than the position of the last event matching the Query.
+  - [Sequence Position](#sequence-position) - representing the highest position the client was aware of while building the Decision Model.
+The Event Store _MUST_ ignore the Events before the Safe Position while checking the condition for appending Events. *Note:* This number can be _higher_ than the position of the last Event matching the Query.
-  - `NONE` - no event must match the specified [Query](#query)
+  - `NONE` - no Event must match the specified [Query](#query)

 ```
 AppendCondition {